redfeatherplusplus/parallel-shader-test/README.md

 Then just run ./main in bin.

 As noted in source, you will need to modify the .glsl files to force a shader recompile.
 A comment is sufficient for this.
+After running, it is suggested to try the 'big' shaders.
+This will let you see the application halt with GL_COMPLETION_STATUS_KHR for shaders.

 ## Sample Output